2003-2005 Yamaha AR210 Specs and Review [Video]

 However, the most useful was arguably the under-floor ski locker, which could accommodate water skis or even wakeboards.
 Aside from this locker, they could also be stored in the optional tower-mounted wakeboard rack.

-Even though the two boats were almost identical, there were some key differences between the LX210 and the AR210.
+Even though the two boats were almost identical, there were some key differences between the AR and the LX210.

 These extra features added 54 pounds of weight to the boat, increasing the dry weight to 2206 pounds.